A set of 32 blend and digraph cards that can be used in a variety of ways.

 This set of cards includes 29 of the most commonly used blends and digraphs as well as three blank cards for others you may like to add.
 The digraphs are a different color, making it easy for students to differentiate the two.

-Print out the blend and digraph cards on thick paper.
+Print out the blend and digraph cards on cardstock.
 Then laminate and cut so they can be used again and again.

 Ideas of how to use this resource: